Be the first to know

 There are a number of different factors that can lead to a bad hire.
 From trusting a candidate who exaggerated their abilities on a resume to rushing the process and failing to communicate expectations, one misstep can lead to a costly recruiting error.

-However, you can’t just implement any pre-employment test you find online.
-There are guidelines in place that regulate pre-employment testing.
-The Equal Employment Opportunity Commission (EEOC) and Department of Labor enforce the Uniform Employee Selection Guidelines which your pre-employment testing must fit into.
+However, you can’t just implement any pre-employment screening test you find online.
+There are guidelines in place that regulate pre-employment screening tests.
+The Equal Employment Opportunity Commission (EEOC) and Department of Labor enforce the Uniform Employee Selection Guidelines which your pre-employment screening tests must fit into.
 And a few years ago, the Department of Labor started to penalize companies more heavily for violations.

 - Race and gender data must be collected for every applicant and the pass rate must be calculated accordingly.